 Welcome to your NCLEX practice questions for fundamentals of nursing.
 For this nursing test bank set, test your competence on the concepts of nursing fundamentals.
-The goal of this quiz is to help student nurses develop their critical thinking skills when answering questions related to the fundamentals of nursing.
+This quiz aims to help student nurses develop their critical thinking skills when answering questions related to the fundamentals of nursing.

 Fundamentals of Nursing Nursing Test Bank

-In this section are the practice quiz for fundamentals of nursing that can help you think critically and augment your review for the NCLEX.
-There are 300+ NCLEX-style practice questions partitioned into four sets in this nursing test bank.
-We’ve made a significant effort to provide you with the most informative rationale so please be sure to read them.
+This section is the practice quiz for fundamentals of nursing that can help you think critically and augment your review for the NCLEX.
+There are 600+ NCLEX-style practice questions partitioned into four sets in this nursing test bank.
+We’ve made a significant effort to provide you with the most informative rationale, so please be sure to read them.
 Use these nursing practice questions as an alternative for Quizlet or ATI.

 Quizzes included in this guide are:

 - Fundamentals of Nursing NCLEX Practice | Quiz #1: 75 Questions